Get equipped to make your first crypto trade with this guide from our experts.

 The concept of digital money shouldn’t be too foreign — you’ve probably paid a bill online or transferred funds from one bank account to another on your phone, tablet, or laptop.

-Using money as a medium of exchange or moving it around to settle bills, transfer funds, and pay for things is one of the cornerstones of the cryptocurrency market.
+Using money as a medium of exchange to purchase goods and services or settle bills is one of the cornerstones of the cryptocurrency market.
 But, unlike the paper bills you carry around, cryptocurrency only exists online.
 It’s not a physically tangible asset.

 That means you can’t go to an ATM and withdraw a ‘physical’ Polkadot token.
 You’d first have to convert the Polkadot cryptocurrency into dollars before withdrawing those dollars from your crypto exchange or bank account.

-Simply put, the double-spending phenomenon refers to scenarios where asset holders can spend the same asset twice.
-The technology that prevents that is called a blockchain.
+The double-spending phenomenon refers to scenarios where asset holders can spend the same asset twice.
+The technology that prevents this is called a blockchain.

-Think of a blockchain as a piece of paper used to record transactions, such as deposits, withdrawals, and trades.
+Think of a blockchain as a piece of paper everyone can see that’s used to record transactions, such as deposits, withdrawals, and trades.

 As we mentioned, a coin or token represents a record of digital value stored on a given blockchain.
-Some coins/tokens have the same name as their blockchain, while others are stored on blockchains of a different name.
+Although the terms are often used interchangeably, they are technically different.

 There are thousands of cryptocurrencies available today with more coming online all the time.